Biden, Buttigieg look to exploit Iowa opening as impeachment drags rivals back to DC

 “I’m here in D.C. and between you and me, I prefer to be in Iowa and New Hampshire,” Sanders told reporters on Capitol Hill on Thursday.

-Asked in New Hampshire a week ago about the disadvantages of being stuck in the nation’s capital, Warren lamented the loss of face-to-face time she’ll have with voters.
+Asked in New Hampshire a week ago about the disadvantages of being stuck in the nation’s capital, Warren lamented the loss of face time she’ll have with voters.

 “The real advantage to being able to have a primary here in New Hampshire is to be able to talk to people,” she told Fox News.
 “That’s what democracy should be about, having that back and forth, that give and take, and I want to be able to do that in person.
 Because that’s truly the heart of it.”